ExperiencersInternational/tvsetup/readme.md

 This service is fully based around the TVirl app for Android TV, it works with all of the features in here perfectly.
 You should steer away from the IPTV smarters pro app for mobile (in fact, plain old VLC is probably better), EPG doesn't work as far as I can see with no subscription, channels don't scan properly and some don't play properly.

+In order to get correct channel ordering, make sure tvg-chno is used for channel ordering.